borkdude/blog/posts/markdown-clj-babashka-compatible.md

-Recently I migrated the highlighting of Clojure code in thie blog from CLJS to pure [babashka](https://babashka.org/) code.
+Recently I migrated the highlighting of Clojure code in this blog from CLJS to pure [babashka](https://babashka.org/) code.
 See [this](writing-clojure-highlighter.html) blog post.

-For markdown compilation (rendering markdown files to html files) was using [bootleg](https://github.com/retrogradeorbit/bootleg) as a [pod](https://github.com/retrogradeorbit/bootleg#babashka-pod-usage).
+For rendering markdown files to html files I was using [bootleg](https://github.com/retrogradeorbit/bootleg) as a [pod](https://github.com/retrogradeorbit/bootleg#babashka-pod-usage).
 A pod is a binary which can act as an RPC server for babashka.
 Learn more about that